 But I hate taking the narcotics my doctors prescribed me.
 I want to believe there’s a better way.
 So, I’ve been looking into it.

 Of course, one of the top hits is marijuana for chronic pain.
-Though there isn’t any research yet that conclusively proves marijuana is an effective medication, there are some findings that suggest it has positive results for chronic pain.
+Though there isn’t any research yet that conclusively proves marijuana is an effective medication, there are

 The thing is — I hate smoking, and I don’t enjoy being high.
 So, I’ve been looking into what else is out there.
 I know about CBD oil and CBD pills, but I realized there are a lot of other cool medicinal marijuana products that I’d never heard of.